sartaj/pipe-me/readme.md

   |> sideEffect(state => console.log(state))
 ```

+## Main Concepts

+If you are new to paradigms like this (found in systems like RxJS and IxJS), sometimes it can be hard to remember the purpose of different operators.
+To simplify this, you can import from 5 different categories.

+* **Create**: Create callbags from a number of sources, including Promises, Generators, etc.
+* **Side Effects**: Only way to have data affect external world, including UI.
+Only two methods are `sideEffect`, and `log`.
+* **Transforms**: Change the content of your data.
+* **Filters**: Filter out data based on different criteria.
+Includes different timer operators, like time based ones like `throttle`.
+* **Combiners**: Combine 2 or more callbags into with different techniques.

+## Installation

-### Try It Out
+### Try Out

-* Options 1: Clone this repo.
+Clone this repo.
 Run `yarn` or `npm install`.
 Then `yarn example`.
 Then click the button in the example and watch the DOM and console both print at the same time with such little effort.
-* Option 2: Set up your your envrionment with Babel, as listed in the instructions below.

-## Installation
+### Install

-### Yarn/npm
+#### Yarn/npm

 ```bash
 yarn add pipe-me